LilaReisAnalytics/FaceMaskDetection_DeepLearning/README.md

 Instruction to run the code

-- Supervised Leraning
+- Supervised Leraning:
 To run this code you need to extract the archive folder and change the path accordingly and then run all

-- Unsupervised Learning
+- Unsupervised Learning:
 To run this code you need to extract the archive folder, change the path accordingly and run all

-- State of the art_Experiment
+- State of the art_Experiment:
 To run this code you need to extract the archive folder, change the path accordingly and run all